brighthr/Front-End-Tech-Tasks/junior-and-middleweight.md

 Firstly, thanks for applying to work with us at BrightHR.
 We ask all potential candidates to complete a small task to help assess your technical skills.

-We appreciate your time is precious, so please don’t spend much more than a couple of hours on on it.
+We appreciate your time is precious so don't spend too long on it - however it is important to let us know what you have left out in your Readme so we can understand what you _would_ do given more time.

 You are free to decide what aspects of the solution you want to show off/focus on, but here are a few guidelines as to what we will be looking for:

-- Evidence of TDD
 - Typescript usage
+- Modern React best practice
+- Demonstration of unit/component testing
 - Attention to detail

 # The task